 Greyhounds’ racing careers usually end some time between 3 to 5 years of age.
 Information about their post-racing lives is limited, and there is a similar lack of transparent information about the large number of dogs that never make it to the track.
 However, what is known anecdotally is that the limited post-racing options include surrender to adoption groups, rehoming via the “Greyhound as Pets” (GAP) program or, for the vast majority of dogs, euthanasia.
 Most dogs euthanased are aged between 3 and 5 years and advice provided from Brisbane veterinarians and veterinary nurses supports this.
 Some veterinarians report euthanasing up to 5 healthy greyhounds daily.

 Live baiting refers to the illegal practice of using live animals for the purpose of training (or "blooding") greyhounds.
 Investigations by Animal Liberation Queensland and Animals Australia reveal that live baiting is widespread and considered an acceptable training technique amongst dozens of Australian greyhound trainers.
 Investigators revealed footage of possums, piglets and rabbits being tied to mechanical lures before trainers released dogs to chase and ultimately wound, if not maul to death, the defenceless and terrified animals.
 Trainers were also documented tying up live rabbits to taunt dogs for training and breaking-in procedures.
-This cruelty was documented in Queensland, New South Wales and Victoria and the investigations were aired on Four Corners on 16th February 2015.
+This cruelty was documented by Animal Liberation Qld in Queensland, and Animals Australia in New South Wales and Victoria and the investigations were aired on Four Corners on 16th February 2015.
+It exposed rampant live baiting in the greyhound racing industry.

-- On 19th February 2015 we launched greyhoundcruelty.com web site with partner group Animals Australia to further expose "live baiting" and pressure sponsors and government to take action.
+- On 19 February 2015 we launched greyhoundcruelty.com web site with Animals Australia and GREY2K USA Worldwide to further expose "live baiting" and pressure sponsors and the government to take action.

-- We have been leading a campaign against the greyhound track at Slacks Creek, Logan.
+- We successfully led a campaign against the greyhound track at Slacks Creek, Logan.
 The campaign has received much media attention and raised the profile of greyhound racing issues in Queensland, especially in the Logan area.
+In late 2021, a PCYC was officially opened at this site instead - a great win for the local community and the animals.

 - We have produced a greyhound brochure to educate the public.
 Download brochure (PDF - 461 kb).

-- We created this community service announcement to educate people about the racing industry
+- We created a community service announcement in 2014 to educate people about the racing industry.

 - We continue to investigate and expose the cruelty and waste of life associated with this industry.